intuitivecomputing/ChatGPT-Alexa-skill/README.md

     a.
 Invocation name: chat g p t.
 Note: can use any invocation name to invoke/open skill.
 I created routines to use more natural phrases for activating the skill (see below) since the invocation in alexa skills is limited to certain rules.

     b.
-Within **Build** tab add intent to query chatGPT: Build -> Interation Model -> Intents -> Add Intent . name the intent "AskChatGPTIntent".
+Within **Build** tab add intent to query chatGPT: Build -> Interation Model -> Intents -> Add Intent . name the intent "**AskChatGPTIntent**".

     c.
 Add phrases and define the slot {question} to cature user question/query to be sent to chatGPT API. e.g., "**{question}**", "**Alexa, {question}**", "**get me        a {question}**".
 Read more about intents in alexa documentation: https://developer.amazon.com/en-US/docs/alexa/custom-skills/create-intents-utterances-and-slots.html

     d.
-Set the slot type to AMAZON.SearchQuery **"question"**.
+Set the slot type of **"question"** to AMAZON.SearchQuery.

     e. **Save** and **build** the model.
 You can also **Evaluate** the model to see how the intents will work.

 4. In the **"Code"** tab, import the .zip the above archive with lambda folder in it using "Import Code".
+Remember to change the value of <YOUR_OPEN_AI_KEY> to your API key from OpenAI account.
 Save and Deploy!
 As soon as you deploy the skill is accessbile on all the devices that are linked to your amazon account.

 6. Chat GPT skill can now be called using the invocation phrase e.g. "**Alexa, open chat g p t**".
 You can test the code in Alexa simulator in the  "Test" tab.
 Set 'skill testing is enabled in: " to Development.